Reference Organiser keeps track of technical papers and your reviews/notes on them.

 Use of Tag Controls

-In the main window where you can filter by tags, there is also the option to toggle between logical OR and logical AND when filtering by tag.
+In the main window you can filter by tags, there is also the option to toggle between logical OR and logical AND when filtering by tag.

 Keyboard Shortcut Reference